Phase boundaries in algebraic conformal QFT: Theory of superselection sectors

 By default, we shall assume Haag duality for the chiral observables.
 This means $\A(I)=\A(I')'$, where $I'$ is the complement in $\RR$ (= the union of two halfrays).
-(On the conformal completion $S^1$ of $\RR$, Haag duality is automatic, whereas on $\RR$ it is a slightly stronger property, equivalent to ``strong additivity''.)
-This implies \cite{BMT} that all positive-energy representations are given by ``DHR endomorphisms'' $\rho$ of the net \cite{DHR}, namely
+(On the conformal completion $S^1$ of $\RR$, Haag duality is automatic, whereas on $\RR$ it is a stronger property, equivalent to ``strong additivity''.)
+This implies \cite{BMT} that all positive-energy representations are given by ``DHR endomorphisms'' $\rho$ of the net \cite{DHR}, namely endomorphisms of $\A$ such that, up to unitary equivalence

 where $\pi_0$ is the vacuum representation.
 The DHR endomorphisms are localized in some interval $I$ in the sense that $\rho(a)=a$ for all $a\in \A(I')$.
 The localization interval may be varied arbitrarily, namely for every other interval $\wh I$, one can chose unitary ``charge transporters'' such that $\wh\rho(\cdot)= \Ad_{u}\rho(\cdot)=u\rho(\cdot)u^*$ is localized in $\wh I$.